lobotic/PoTENTE/README.md

-# OpenC
+# OpenConstrctions
-OpenContruction Blocks based on TENTE
+Open Contruction Blocks based on TENTE

 ## WORK IN PROGRESS!!
 ### NOT PRINTED YET!!